WYZ-HIT/MADRN/README.md

 ## Getting started
 #### Datasets

-Download or generate the datasets like the given datasets form.
+Download or generate the datasets like the given datasets form, add put them in the in the datasets folder.

 The datasets is avaliable at: https://drive.google.com/drive/folders/1p5xO6Ptx5RJnOvCdoH5DmcP3_g1Hu4pA?usp=drive_link